mabr3/assignment-/README.md

 	at org.apache.hadoop.ipc.Client$Connection.run(Client.java:1134)
 ``````

-Which I solved by BLA BLA FIX ME
+Which I tried solving by adding the following line in **spark-defaults.conf**:
+`spark.driver.maxResultSize              2g`.

 For reference, these are the specs I'm using, in a 2021 MacBook Pro:
 - macOS: Ventura 13.4